-Guidelines for Integrating Cisco IM and Presence with Microsoft Live Communications Server 2005, Office Communications Server 2007, or Lync
+Guidelines for Integrating Cisco IM and Presence with Microsoft Lync

-The following guidelines apply when integrating the Cisco IM and Presence Service and Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync:
+The following guidelines apply when integrating the Cisco IM and Presence Service and Microsoft Lync:

-- Communications between Cisco IM and Presence and Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync uses the SIP/SIMPLE interface.
-However, Microsoft Live Communications Server 2005 or Office Communications Server 2007 or Microsoft Lync tunnels Computer-Supported Telecommunications Applications (CSTA) traffic over SIP.
-Therefore, the CTI gateway on the Cisco IM and Presence Service must be configured to handle the CSTA-to-CTI conversion for Click to Call phone control. - Cisco IM and Presence deployment with Microsoft Office Communications Server 2007 or Live Communications Server 2005 or Microsoft Lync for Remote Call Control, should consist of a single subcluster pair of servers that make up the Cisco IM and Presence cluster.
+• Communications between Cisco IM and Presence and Microsoft Lync uses the SIP/SIMPLE interface.
+However, Microsoft Lync tunnels Computer-Supported Telecommunications Applications (CSTA) traffic over SIP.
+Therefore, the CTI gateway on the Cisco IM and Presence Service must be configured to handle the CSTA-to-CTI conversion for Click to Call phone control.

+- Cisco IM and Presence deployment with Microsoft Lync for Remote Call Control, should consist of a single subcluster pair of servers that make up the Cisco IM and Presence cluster. - The following table lists the number of users supported per platform.
+The user count is based solely on the Unified CM platform equivalent, regardless of the IM and Presence platform.